-Required Course Materials/Supplies: Internet access to

-MasteringAstronomy is essential to this course.
-Your courseID is found in the Student Registration Information file on D2L > Content > General Information.
-A basic scientific calculator is required (no cell phones please!).
+Required Course Materials/Supplies: A basic scientific calculator is required (no cell phones please!).
 Free tutoring resources are available at the Academic Success Center and at SMARTHINKING (access through NFC website).
 Optional download of free versions of Stellarium, FireFox, Chrome, QuickTime or ShockWavePlayer may be required.

 Minimum Technological Requirements and Skills: Each student commits to ensure access to the internet and a computer during non-school hours or make provisions to complete all work during campus hours, Monday through Friday, from one of the many computer labs across campus.
-Depending on devices possible preferred browser: Mozilla FireFox for Mastering/MyMathLab and D2L, Internet

-Explorer / Edge for PCs, Google Chrome and Safari for Apple devices.
+Depending on devices possible preferred browser: Mozilla FireFox for Mastering/MyMathLab and D2L, Internet Explorer / Edge for PCs, Google Chrome and Safari for Apple devices.
 Each student needs basic computer skills to include creating and submitting files using Microsoft Word, PowerPoint, and Excel (examples will be demonstrated in class if applicable).
 Knowledge of correct email use and protocol is expected.

-Important Videos: Mrs. Ginn has shared some wonderful YouTube videos explaining how students can utilize Turnitln, D2L Dropbox and D2L Discussion Boards.
+Important Videos: Mrs. Ginn has shared some wonderful YouTube videos explaining how students can utilize TurnitIn, D2L Dropbox and D2L Discussion Boards.
 She posts these videos as student resources in her courses.
 The links are below if you would like to include them in your courses.